Social Media & Branding for Artists and Designers

 WordPress for Artists & Designers

 This two-session workshop will equip you with the tools to set up and maintain a simple website using WordPress.
 With over 70 million users, WordPress is the most popular publishing platform on the web.
-Whether you don’t have a website, or are looking for skills to enhance the one you have, this hands-on workshop is for you.
+Whether you want to build a website, or are looking to enhance the one you have, this hands-on workshop is for you.

 Social Media Tools & Strategy: Facebook & Twitter